-P5.2 By 'phoenix' company is here meant one that claims a time-limited tax benefit but is in substance a continuation of one that has already enjoyed the benefit to the point of expiry.
+P5.2: By 'phoenix' company is meant one that claims a time-limited tax benefit but is in substance a continuation of one that has already enjoyed the benefit to the point of expiry.

 For imports benefiting from tax or duty exemptions, government authorizations specifying key information, such as the nature and volume of the reliefs granted, should be required.
+So too should the beneficiary's commitment to respect associated conditions and restrictions.